 Tankless Water Heater Cost

 The average cost of a tankless water heater ranges between $1,470 and $2,510 installed, with most homeowners spending around $1,950.
 Unlike the traditional tank water heater which is selected based on the capacity of the tank inside it, a tankless water heater will be chosen on its ability to service the demand during peak usage times throughout the day.

 - Energy Efficient – The tankless system only consumes either gas or electricity when someone needs hot water, using about 35% less energy than a tank water heater.

 - Smaller Size – It will take up less space in your home, and it can be installed in multiple locations inside or outside the home.

 - Unlimited Hot Water Supply – The right tankless setup can give users unlimited hot water from more than one outlet at the same time, as much as 7 gallons/minute, and they can have it immediately.
-However, in peak usage times, if the demand is more than expected or more than the heater is rated for, you could temporarily run out of hot water.
+However, in peak usage times, even the on-demand tankless water heaters could temporarily run out of hot water.

 - Long Lasting – Usually comes with a warranty of 10–15 years and often last as many as 20 years.

 - Cleaner Water – A tankless unit gives you cleaner and fresh hot water all the time.

 - Safety – Comes with innovative safety-enhancing features such as water pressure and flow monitors.
 They automatically turn off in case of system failure.